symfony/symfony-docs/glossary.rst

     Service
         A *Service* is a generic term for any PHP object that performs a specific task.
+A service is usually used "globally", such as a database connection object or an object that delivers email messages.
 In Symfony2, services are often configured and retrieved from the service container.
         An application that has many decoupled services is said to follow a `service-oriented architecture`_

     Service Container
         A *Service Container*, also known as a *Dependency Injection Container*,